ipintar/card-creation/README.md

 ## 3. Running the Application

 ### Build the Project

-Use Maven to build the project:
+Make sure to set the following environment variables before building the project, use Maven to build the project:

+- `ENC_KEY=1234567890123456`

 ```bash
 mvn clean install